-If you have been abused or neglected at Renaissance at South Shore, The, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Renaissance at South Shore, The, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Renaissance at South Shore, The, also known as the Symphony of South Shore, is a very large nursing facility in the Chicago area with 248 certified beds.
 They generally provide acute care and management services.
 Specifically, they offer cardiac, memory, and long-term care; pulmonary and orthopedic rehabilitation; and wound management, among others.
 Renaissance at South Shore, The is located at 2425 East 71st Street, Chicago, IL and may be reached through telephone number 773-721-5000.
 The Illinois Nursing Home Care Act and Department of Public Health govern Renaissance at South Shore, The.

 Renaissance at South Shore, The’s Address, Phone Number, and Contact Information